Intervals is online time, task and project management software built by and for web designers, developers and creatives. Learn more…

 1 to 16 of 16

-What are the requirements for QuickBooks integration?QuickBooks 2006 or newer for Windows is required for Quickbooks integration.QuickBooks Mac and Quickbooks Online are not supported because they do not allow time activity to be imported.How does data get from Intervals into QuickBooks?Intervals exports time data as IIF files for importing into the QuickBooks QBTimer.
+What are the requirements for QuickBooks integration?QuickBooks 2006 or newer for Windows is required for Quickbooks integration.QuickBooks Mac and Quickbooks Online are not supported because they do not allow time activity to be imported.How does data get from Intervals into QuickBooks?Intervals exports time data as IIF files for importing the data into QuickBooks QBTimer.
 Follow the instructions below to set up QuickBooks and your Intervals account.
 Once the setup is complete you will see the QuickBooks export icon appear to administrator level users on the following pages:

 Just wanted to report on my experience in hopes that it'll save others some troubleshooting time.
 I am using Quickbooks 2008 Premier Professional Services edition, and I found that when I imported projects/jobs, worktypes/items that did not already exist in Quickbooks, Quickbooks simply created a new one.
 This was pretty handy because I had added some new projects/jobs along the way, and it saved me some time not to have to add it in both places.However, when I tried to import a client/customer that did not already exist in Quickbooks, it did error out and close Quickbooks as this original post says.
 Of course once I went into Quickbooks and created matching clients, the import worked perfectly.